Mac and Me: Critical response

-Upon release, the film was panned, due to its imitations of numerous concepts from Steven Spielberg's E.T. the Extra-Terrestrial (1982).
+Upon release the film was widely panned, due in part to its imitations of numerous concepts from Steven Spielberg's E.T. the Extra-Terrestrial (1982).
 Los Angeles Times critic Michael Wilmington wrote that it is "an amazingly bald-faced copy of E.T., even though this is E.T. in a sticky wrapper, left under the heater two hours too long.
 Almost everything in the earlier movie has a double here."
 Richard Harrington of The Washington Post amended the famed "E.T., phone home" phrase to "E.T., call lawyer" and said, "Why is it so hard to like this film?
 Having seen it done so much better by Spielberg doesn't help, of course."
+Henry Mietkiewicz of The Toronto Star said that "it's a common complaint that movies are mass-produced like sausages.
+Case in point: MAC And Me.
+The only difference is that this excruciating children's movie is a hamburger right off the conveyor belt—McDonald's, to be exact.
+If only we could order 'One movie to go.
+And hold the schmaltz!'
+But no such luck.
+In fact, this shameless rip-off of E.T. [...] often looks and feels like a feature-length commercial."

-The contrivance of the "Mysterious Alien Creature" being referred to by the acronym "MAC" (a seemingly innocuous reference to the McDonald's hamburger called the "Big Mac", as well as a dance number featuring mascot Ronald McDonald), and the characters' wearing of McDonald's clothing, prompted Deseret News journalist Chris Hicks to declare: "I'm not sure I've ever seen a movie that is as crass a 90-minute commercial as Mac and Me".
+The contrivance of the "Mysterious Alien Creature" (MAC) being referred to by the acronym-inspired "Mac" (a seemingly innocuous reference to the McDonald's hamburger called the "Big Mac", as well as a dance number featuring mascot Ronald McDonald), and the characters' wearing of McDonald's clothing, prompted Deseret News journalist Chris Hicks to declare: "I'm not sure I've ever seen a movie that is as crass a 90-minute commercial as Mac and Me."
 Hicks, along with Caryn James of The New York Times, observed additional promotion of Coca-Cola and Sears—the latter brand carried McKids, the McDonald's line of children's clothing.
-James also took exception to the "awfully irresponsible" treatment of wheelchair-using main character Eric Cruise, who is placed in potentially dangerous situations before MAC intervenes.
-Calegory's lead performance was named a highlight of the film by several critics, and the filmmakers garnered praise for their use of a disabled protagonist.
+James also took exception to the "awfully irresponsible" treatment of wheelchair-using main character Eric Cruise, who is placed in potentially dangerous situations before Mac intervenes.